padloc/padloc/README.md

 ## Linting

-Any pull request need to pass our linting rules, which are defined in the `.jshintrc` file.
-To lint all JS files, run the corresponding gulp task
+Any pull request need to pass our linting rules, which are defined in the `.eslintrc.json` file.
+To lint all files, run

-    gulp lint
+    gulp eslit

-Again, you can use the `--watch` flag to let the task watch all JS (and HTML) files and relint any JavaScript that might have changed.

 ## Testing

-We maintain tests for the core modules in the `test` directory.
-Before you submit a pull request, make sure to run the tests first.
-Again, there is a gulp task for this.

-    gulp test
+To run the tests, open `test/runner.html` in your browser.

 ## Contributing
 Contributions are more than welcome!